baloise-incubator/ms-teams-connector/README.md

 and publish it to a MS-Teams channel via webhook.

 Special thanks goes to <a href="https://github.com/luechtdiode" target="_blank"><b>Roland Seidel</b></a> for the idea and his reference implementation.

+## Change Log
+- Version 0.2.x is the last version supporting Java 8

 ## Usage
 #### Add dependency to your project